momoso7/100-days-of-code/log.md

 **Today's Progress**: Exploring the distribution of data

 **Thoughts**: Need to review the concept of cdf and pmf, but the methods we used mostly are from the previous works, nothing new yet.
 Maybe the norm object.

+### Day 70: 26 January 2021
+**Today's Progress**: Correlation and linear regression

+**Thoughts**: wow, recalling lot of statistics today.
+Correlation can be used in many ways, but need to be careful not to misinterpret its results
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)